tomdale/ember-cli-addon-tests/README.md

 Ember app.

-Previously, it was difficult to do real integration testing with Ember CLI addons because the process of creating a new Ember is very slow, due to the required `npm install` and `bower install` steps.
+Previously, it was difficult to do real integration testing with Ember CLI addons because the process of creating a new Ember app is very slow, due to the required `npm install` and `bower install` steps.

 This package automates the process of creating a new Ember CLI app and